kumudug/docker_simple-web-app_using-compose/notes.md

    - `docker run --name compose-backend --rm -d --network network-compose node_backend_compose:initial`
    - Looking at the logs using `docker logs compose-backend` showed `CONNECTED TO MONGODB`

+### What if we didn't use a network

+* We can run this without an explicit network as well
+   - In that case the url change will need to be `host.docker.internal` instead of the control name